orbitalflower/orbitalflower.github.io/_posts/2017-10-27-when-i-am-king.md

 ---
 title: "When I am king of the world"
+category: etc
-categories: etc fun
+tags: fun
+redirect_from:
+- /etc/fun/when-i-am-king.html
-redirect_from: /misc/funny/when-i-am-king.html
+- /misc/funny/when-i-am-king.html
 updated: 2020-05-13
 description: When I am ruler, the following changes will be made for the betterment of society.
 ---